wckr/wocker-bashrc/README.md

 Run a VCDW container named vcdw
 ```
-$ vcdw
+$ vcdwrun
 ```

-Run a VCDW container and add a name
+Run a VCDW container and use another name
 ```
 $ vcdwrun <mycontainer>
 ```

 Stop all running containers
 ```
-$ vcdwstopall
+$ vcdwstop
 ```

 Force remove all containers
 ```
-$ vcdwrmall
+$ vcdwrm
 ```